||ENGINUITY Competitions provide management and leadership training

 There are jobs, clients, rival competitors, risks and people worldwide, and the success or failure of the business depends entirely on the decisions each team makes in a number of key business areas.

-This year's field of over 200 teams includes participants from some of the largest construction businesses in the UK and Worldwide.
+This year's field of 200+ teams includes participants from some of the largest construction businesses in the UK and Worldwide.

 CLICK HERE TO SEE THE LINE UP

-The teams will be playing 8 preliminary rounds during March and April to try and qualify for one of just 12 places in the final, comprising of a further 6 rounds over 2 weeks at the beginning of May to determine the 2017 global champions.
+During March, April and May the teams will be playing 8 preliminary rounds to try and qualify for one of just 12 places in the final, comprising of a further 6 rounds over 2 weeks to determine the 2020, and 11th Enginuity Champions.

 |Msc Construction Project Management students from the School of Engineering and the